vladimirfomene/vladimirfomene.github.io/content/blog/contributing-to-bitcoin-open-source.md

 ## Conclusion

 Contributing to open-source Bitcoin projects is a great way to contribute to Bitcoin's adoption as most of these projects are used by developers to develop products for end-users.
 In addition, it is also a great way to create a relationship with people in the community and build a reputation for yourself.
 When you start contributing if you have any doubts, reach out to one of your mentors or a maintainer on the project.
 If you reach out to a maintainer, be respectful of their time as most engineers don't get paid to work on these projects full time.

+Thank you Jonas for the review and feedback.